It’s quite sad but good – JD, 6

 (Terms: UK entrants only, 18+, 1 entry per person, 2 prizes, 2 winners receiving 1 copy of the DVD each, no cash alternative, closes 8pm 29 Nov 2013, winner chosen at random using random.org from valid entries, winners will be informed by DM, if prizes aren’t claimed with 1 week new winners may be chosen, A Mummy Too’s decision is final)

-Disclosure: we were given access to an online version of the film for review purposes.
-No payment was received.
-All posts are 100% honest.
+Imagery via the promoter.
+We were given access to an online version of the film for review purposes.